letsencrypt/acme-spec/draft-barnes-acme.md

 Once a client has created an account with an ACME server, it is possible that the private key for the account will be lost.
 The recovery token included in the registration allows the client to recover from this situtation, as long as it still has the recovery token.

 A client may ask to associate a new key pair with its account by including the recovery token in its new-registration request.
-If a server receives such a request with a recovery token corresponding to a known account, then it MUST replace the public key in the old registration (corresponding to the recovery key) with the JWK used to sign the recovery request.
+If a server receives such a request with a recovery token corresponding to a known account, then it MUST replace the public key in the old registration (corresponding to the recovery token) with the JWK used to sign the recovery request.
 The server MUST consider the old public key to be no longer valid for this account.

 {::comment}
 TODO: Re-add recoveryContact here https://github.com/letsencrypt/acme-spec/issues/136 {:/comment}

-Client implementers should note that recovery keys are very powerful.
+Client implementers should note that recovery tokens are very powerful.
 If they are exposed to unauthorized parties, then that party will be able to hijack the corresponding account, enabling it to issue certificates under any authorizations on the account.
 Improper use of a recovery token can cause legitimate account keys to be invalidate.
-Client implementations should thus provide adequate safeguards around storage and use of recovery keys.
+Client implementations should thus provide adequate safeguards around storage and use of recovery tokens.

 ## Authorization Resources